The Successes And Challenges Of Developing Accurate Diagnostic Assessment To Inform Next Steps in Teaching

 — Clare Sealy (@ClareSealy) January 13, 2018

-In your school: Don’t dismiss the power of a Growth Mindset to transform a pupil’s confidence and results in KS2 Maths.
+In your school: Don’t dismiss the power of Growth Mindset to transform a pupil’s confidence and results in KS2 maths.
 We have seen time and time again that engagement and willingness can have a big impact on whether or not a pupil secures and retains any taught knowledge.